kevinlawler/KLSingleton/README.md

 6. Swizzle-free
 7. Simple

-It has been tested only with ARC.
-This implementation chooses "not lazy" instead of "requires explicit initialization" or "locks to allocate".
+In terms of singleton philosophy, this implementation chooses "not lazy" instead of "requires explicit initialization" or "locks to allocate".

 ## Use